daoyuanw/my-space/content/en/posts/2024-07-05-machine-learning.md

 # Machine Learning from 0 to 1

-Machine Learning is the subfield of the artificial interlligence that give computers the ability to learn without being explicityly programmed.^[Authur Samuel,1959].The main types of machine learning are **supervised learning** and **unsupervised learning**.
+Machine Learning is the subfield of the artificial interlligence that give computers the ability to learn without being explicityly programmed.[^1]
+[^1]:Authur Samuel,1959.
+The main types of machine learning are **supervised learning** and **unsupervised learning**.

 **Supervised Learning** learns from being given “right ansers” has been used most widely in real-world applications including *spam filtering, speech recoginition, machine translation, online adversising, self-driving cars and visual inspection*.
 The two major algorithms in supervised learning are **regression** and **classification**.